-Trademark infringement and Disputes
+Trademark Name infringement and Disputes

 One of the key reasons your consumers or clients purchase from you is the goodwill associated with your trading names and brands.
+However, you must protect the goodwill against others in the marketplace.

 The more crucial it is to preserve your intellectual property, the more valuable your names and trademarks are.
 To begin with, be sure that your trading name is secured.
 This is specifically valid if you provide a distributor or agent permission to use it, in which case they will be reselling your branded products and services.
 You can be requested to affirm that your trading names are protected if you're starting a joint venture or bringing in venture money.